 I wouldn’t be so successful as a freight broker without the supportive leadership at Tallgrass.
 A CEO taking time out of his busy day to chat with his team?
 Unheard of, right?
 But not here.
 The fact that I can have a casual call with the Founder & CEO on my schedule for the day — and that he asks how my son’s soccer game went last week! — is a testament to how much Tallgrass truly cares about me as a person.
 Damon says he cares about ensuring this company always feels like a community, and his actions back it up.
 That really shows how dedicated he is to each of us individually.

 But Damon isn’t the only one who makes a difference.
-It’s leaders like David Barnes (our COO and Co-Owner), Mike Clemmons (our VP of Operations), Chelsea Pike (our VP of Account Services) and so many more.
+It’s leaders like David Barnes (our COO and Co-Owner), Mike Clemmons (our VP of Product Development), Chelsea Pike (our VP of Account Services) and so many more.
 Chatting with TGF leadership is exactly what I need to motivate me to grab that second cup of coffee and dive into my list of prospective clients.

 11:00 AM – Following Up on Leads